NRGlab/Surfaces/README.md

 python new_surface_cont.py -f file.pdb -c1 ABC -c2 DE -o output.csv -def atomtypes_definition.def -dat atomtypes_interactions.dat

+For ligand interaction we can use the same function, but adding the LIG atom type definition to the .def file and defining in the pdf file a chain for the ligand, such as X

+python new_surface_cont.py -f file.pdb -c1 A -c2 X -o output.csv -def custom_atomtypes_definition.def -dat atomtypes_interactions.dat

 For a visual output as a pymol session

 python image_surfaces.py -f pdb_file.pdb -c csv_file.csv -o pymol_session_output.pse